How to Get Preapproved for a Mortgage | 2024

 • Contact information for your landlord(s) for the last two years, if you’re a first-time home buyer.
 If you are currently a homeowner, your housing payment history will show up on your credit report

-To speed up the preapproval process, it helps to have these documents in hand before you get started.
+To speed up the mortgage preapproval process, it helps to have these documents in hand before you get started.
 Some lenders can pull documents directly from your employer and bank, but not all.
 Some can also verify your income with the IRS, with your consent.

-Step 2: Complete a preapproval application
+2. Complete your mortgage preapproval application

 After your application is completed, the lender will pull a three-bureau credit report known as a tri-merge.
 This report shows your credit scores and credit history from the major credit-reporting agencies: TransUnion, Equifax, and Experian.